-- Layer 1 is the Physical layer.
-On this layer, you've already looked at signaling and modulation methods - Layer 2, the Link layer, is where hosts talk to each other.
-Protocols here send frames (packets) to other hosts, and receive frames in response - Layer 3, the Network layer, is used to pass packets between LANs.
-For example, we often use IP to pass frames between Ethernetconnected hosts
+- Layer 1 is the Physical layer. - On this layer, we've already looked at signaling and modulation methods. - Layer 2, the Link layer, is where hosts talk to each other.
+Protocols here send frames (packets) to other hosts, and receive frames in response. - Layer 3, the Network layer, is used to pass packets between LANs. - For example, we often use IP to pass packets between Ethernet hosts.
+We will see this later.